roman-milk/roman-milk.github.io/our-first-swing-sheris-pov.md

  To get even, when Bill had me remove my shirt, I gave him a bit of a show.
 I was lucky I didn't fall down, the margaritas were really hitting me hard.
 I got up at some point and got some water.
 Steve must have recognized that we were getting too drunk, cause the Margarita's weren't quite as strong in the second batch, and with the third batch he had brought out some popcorn to soak up some of the alcohol.

  When Steve stood up to remove his pants, he was clearly proud of his huge erection pulling his underwear away from his waist.
 There was a wet spot the size of silver dollar where his head was poking out.
-Report_Story #2